 While neither is a very durable material, the darker complexion of Carrara marble makes it slightly harder to see wear and tear.
 In fact, it’s the less defined veining and patterns associated with Carrara that help hide unsightly scratches and minor stains such as water marks.
 The cracks, scratches, and stains that can plague marble countertops are much more apparent on the pure, white surfaces of a Calacatta marble countertop.
 The good news is that stone-care products exist to not only protect your marble from staining but also remove stains.
 We’ve yet to see a stain completely removed by some of these products but they can certainly lessen the severity.
 Ultimately, the question may be, can you better stomach a stain on a $75/sf countertop or a $150/sf countertop?
 Believe it or not, some people insist the stains on a marble countertop add character to the surface, almost as if the history of a household is recorded right there in the stone for all to see.
 We, however, think that some clever countertop salesperson came up with that.

-In conclusion, the choice between Carrara and Calacatta marble comes down to the following factors: price and aesthetic.
+In conclusion, the choice between Carrara marble vs. Calacatta marble comes down to the following factors: price and aesthetic.
 If you have the budget and if your design calls for it, you can be certain your house guests will swoon over your Calacatta marble counters.
 If you’re looking for a countertop that completes the look of your elegant design but would prefer to spend your budget on other aspects of your interior, go with Carrara marble.
+For tighter budgets, try looking at our discounted Carrara marble remnants.